unepwcmc/ProtectedPlanet/docs/release/portal_release_runbook.md

 # Reattach later if needed
 tmux attach -t pp-release

+# Make sure to kill the session so next time next release can start refresh
+tmux kill-session -t pp-release
 ```

 ### ✅ Once You see Congragulations xxxx message on slack then you have completed a monthly release